Near-optimal discrimination of displaced squeezed binary signals using displacement, inverse-squeezing, and photon-number-resolving detection: Results

-\section{Channel model and performance benchmarks}
+\subsection{Channel model and performance benchmarks}

-In this section we summarize the signal model and the fundamental performance limits for binary phase-shift keyed (BPSK) communication based on displaced squeezed vacuum states, and we fix the notation used in the rest of the paper.
+In this section we summarize the signal model and the fundamental performance limits for BPSK communication based on displaced squeezed vacuum states, and we fix the notation used in the rest of the paper.

-For binary discrimination between quantum states $\left|\psi_0\right\rangle$ and $\left|\psi_1\right\rangle$ with prior probabilities $P_0 = P_1 = \frac{1}{2}$, the minimum error probability (Helstrom bound) is given by \cite{Helstrom,Olivares2018}:
+For binary discrimination between quantum states $\left|\psi_0\right\rangle$ and $\left|\psi_1\right\rangle$ with prior probabilities $\pi_0 = \pi_1 = \frac{1}{2}$, the minimum error probability (Helstrom bound) is given by \cite{Helstrom, Olivares2018, review_2021}:

 As a practically relevant benchmark we also consider homodyne detection along the X quadrature, which attains the standard quantum limit (SQL) for BPSK under ideal conditions.
 Given the input is $\rho_i = \left|\psi_i\right\rangle\left\langle\psi_i\right|$, the conditional probability density of the homodyne outcome $x$ ,